MagiQL/magiql.github.io/docs/1-introduction/101-getting-started.md

 And replacing 'MyDataSource1' with the name of the datasource class you just created.

-To verify that the data adaptor has been setup browse to '/v1/platforms' in your newly created WebAPI applicatin where you should see the new DataSource listed.
+To verify that the data adaptor has been setup browse to '/v1/platforms' in your newly created WebAPI application where you should see the new DataSource listed.

 ### Database Setup